 The TEAL administrator is provided with a scripted presentation that spans approximately one hour.
 This presentation on TEAL and arts integration is given to a minimum of one hundred teachers and administrators during time allocated for professional development.
 The amount of time spent online compared to the amount of time spent with the coach in person is unique to each district or charter network.
 It is necessary for sites to determine the time that can be allocated to TEAL.

 The TEAL online modules use the content standards for Visual and Performing Arts for California Public Schools and the California Common Core State Standards as touchstones for content objectives.
 Learning is accomplished through engagement with video examples, readings, and activities that guide participants in the practices that support the authentic integration of the arts and other content areas.
-Pre and post assessments, quizzes, questions for reflection, demonstrations and activities can be used individually or with a group are found throughout the modules.
-There are eight modules, spanning the five arts disciplines (Visual arts, dance, music, theatre, and media arts), STEAM, and Social and Emotional Learning and the Arts.
+Questions for reflection and activities that can be used individually or with a group are found throughout the modules.

 TEAL participants gain background knowledge, practice with art discipline-specific materials and techniques and guidance.
 Coaches and teachers will access these as they create lessons.
 TEAL coaches help teachers implement and assess their lessons, supporting as needed and ensuring that the TEAL consultant is kept informed of their progress.

 Participants share their experiences with TEAL, the blended learning approach, and the outcomes of arts integration lessons in their classrooms.
 Surveys and open-ended questions provide the TEAL partners with important data that informs the intent of continuous improvement of the project.
 Available student work samples, favorite lessons, articles, and activities can be shared through Edmodo.